taurushq-io/private-CMTAT-aztec/README.md

 **Disclaimer:** Aztec is under heavy developpment, and this repository may be subject to rapid changes.
-Significant updates will needed once Aztec reaches testnet.
+Significant updates will needed once Aztec reaches mainnet.
 Additionally, unlike CMTAT, this code has not been audited and may not be fully compliant with the Swiss law.